MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 First, we will need to reference the domain project in the test project so we can use that code.

 > Pro tip: We can do everything by path, so we don't have to change directories.
-Let's try that.

 Remember the usage?